graphic svelte with google tag manage

 Google Tag Manager is a robust, user-friendly solution to simplify the process of managing tags on your website or mobile application.
 It is a powerful tool that provides a web-based interface, allowing users to conveniently configure and deploy tags.
 With its tag organization capabilities, version control features, and extensive support for third-party tag templates, Google Tag Manager can help you streamline tag deployment and minimize configuration errors.

-Why use Google Tag Manager in a Svelte application?
+Benefits of Google Tag Manager in Svelte

 Google Tag Manager's capability to create and share custom templates allows developers to maintain consisitency and standards across different sites and applications.
 Meanwhile, its REST API provides convenient access to configuration data, opening up a new world of possibilities for advanced users.